Syncing 10,000 leads/mo? GET A DEMO

 Understanding the Facebook attribution model

-The way Facebook tracks ads data has changed dramatically over time, with the iOS 14 update severely hindering how we view the full performance data associated with our advertising.
+The way Facebook tracks ad data has changed dramatically over time.
+This started with the iOS 14 update which severely hindered how we view the full performance data associated with our advertising.

 The vast amounts of information we once had, have now been dwindled down to simple estimations.
 Due to the new update, we can only view the last event that took place, which is purchasing.